If you're experiencing weird glitches with your Mac, this troubleshooting step may help.

 Reset the SMC

 Yet another component of an Intel Mac’s hardware that stores crucial settings is the System Management Controller (SMC), a circuit that deals with power management, temperature monitoring and fan control, status lights, keyboard backlights, and a few other components.
 If your SMC becomes confused, you could experience problems like excessive fan noise, slow performance even though Activity Monitor doesn’t show the CPU being overtaxed, apps that take forever to launch, batteries that don’t charge correctly, problems with sleep or wake, and so on.
 (You can see a longer list on this Apple support page.)
 As with zapping the NVRAM, resetting the SMC to factory defaults may resolve these problems.

 Apple says you shouldn’t reset the SMC without first trying other troubleshooting tasks, such as force-quitting problematic apps and restarting your Mac.
 However, Apple doesn’t mention any negative consequences of resetting the SMC, nor any way to determine for sure if the SMC is glitchy without resetting it and noticing that the problem went away.
-I’ve reset my Macs’ SMCs many times with no apparent ill effects, and on the occasion that did in fact turn out to be the solution to a problem.
+I’ve reset my Macs’ SMCs many times with no apparent ill effects, and on one occasion that did in fact turn out to be the solution to a problem.

 Before you can reset your SMC, you must shut down your Mac.
 After that, the procedure varies depending on the type of Mac you have.